LcgDL/Assembly-m68k/README.md

 - demo.asm : testing code for Assembly-m68k

-- if_else :  basic 'if-else statement'
+- if_else.asm :  basic 'if-else statement'

+- callMulti.asm: function to be call.